ibdgc/idhub/docs/curators/creating-mapping-files.md

 === "Full Template"

-    Here is a complete example of a mapping file that uses all available features.
+    Here is a complete example of a mapping file.
+It demonstrates the recommended method for subject identification (Method 1), where different ID types are in different columns in the source file.
+Note how `subject_id_candidates` defines the types, and `subject_id_type_field` is set to `null`.

     ```json
     {